miksin/youtube-screenshot/README.md

 # Youtube Screenshot

-Paste it to your chrome bookmark.
+Paste contents in `for_bookmark.js` to your chrome bookmark.